 Will I be paid while attending the Basic Law Enforcement Academy or Equivalency Academy?

 Yes.
-Recruits are hired prior to entering the Academy, and are therefore paid employees while completing initial training.
-We also pay for your lodging and meals while at the Academy.
+Recruits and Laterals are hired prior to entering the Academy, and are therefore paid employees while completing initial training.

-Ridealongs are offered to individuals over 18 who are interested in pursuing a career as a WDFW Police officer.
-Opportunities for ridealongs are limited.
-To request a ridealong, you'll need to contact the WDFW Police dispatch center at 360-902-2936 and choose option 2 or 3 to speak with a communications officer.
-All requestors will have to pass a simple background check before riding with one of our officers.
+Ride-along opportunities may be limited depending on location.
+Candidates selected for an interview, or who successfully complete an interview, may be accommodated.
+To request a ride-along, you'll need to contact the WDFW Police dispatch center at 360-902-2936 and choose option 1 to speak with a communications officer.
+All requestors will have to pass a basic background check before riding with one of our officers, in addition to complying with the Governor’s vaccine mandate.

 Still have questions?
 Contact us at email@example.com.